algoexpt/algoexpt.github.io/content/posts/self-help/index.md

 Eh?
 Where's the 4 poster bed?
 Where's the world famous recognition of my talent?

-Time goes by, the hammer rusts, and in my old age I regret, "if only I had _this other tool_, I would have been the best carpenter in the world.
+Time goes by, the hammer rusts, and in my old age I regret, "If only I had _this other tool_, I would have been the best carpenter in the world."

 You get my point.
 It's not the tool.
 It's the hand that wields, the brain that thinks, the person who uses the tool.